Day Seven: El Silencio Como Lugar

 Picard wrote his meditation on silence in 1948, and even then, he worried about what he called the world of noise encroaching on human consciousness.
 He wrote of radio noise as something that surrounds us, accompanies us, and creates a false sense of continuity that substitutes for genuine presence.
 If he found the mid-twentieth century noisy, I can only imagine what he would make of our current moment.

 We carry noise with us now.
 It lives in our pockets, vibrates against our bodies, follows us into bedrooms and bathrooms and the last quiet corners of our lives.
-The smartphone has colonized silence more thoroughly than any technology before it.
+The smartphone has colonised silence more thoroughly than any technology before it.
 There is no longer any space, Picard wrote presciently, in which it is possible to be silent, for space has all been occupied now in advance.

 Coming here required a deliberate choice to leave that noise behind.
 I brought my phone but set it to silent.
 I check email once a day, if that.
 I have no television, no radio, no podcasts playing while I walk.
 The withdrawal was initially uncomfortable, as with any withdrawal.
 The hand reached for the device reflexively.
 The mind generated reasons to check, to see, to know what was happening elsewhere.